zillow/luminaire/README.md

 Want to help improve Luminaire?
 Check out our [contributing documentation](CONTRIBUTING.rst).

+## Citing

+Please cite the following article if Luminaire is used for any research purpose or scientific publication:

+*Chakraborty, S., Shah, S., Soltani, K., Swigart, A., Yang, L., & Buckingham, K. (2020).
+Building an Automated and Self-Aware Anomaly Detection System. arXiv preprint arXiv:2011.05047.*

 ## Acknowledgements

 This project has leveraged methods described in the following scientific publications:

-1. Soule, Augustin, Kavé Salamatian, and Nina Taft.
-"Combining filtering and statistical methods for anomaly detection."
-Proceedings of the 5th ACM SIGCOMM conference on Internet Measurement.
-2005.
+1. *Soule, Augustin, Kavé Salamatian, and Nina Taft.
+"Combining filtering and statistical methods for anomaly detection.
+" Proceedings of the 5th ACM SIGCOMM conference on Internet Measurement.
+2005.*

 ## Development Team